ragoragino/py-hawkes/README.md

 ## Benchmarks

+Here I present the results of simulations for different types of kernels, different base intensities and dimensions.
+Exponential simulations with constant base intensity are run with sim_exp_hawkes and power-law simulations with constant base intensity are run with sim_power_hawkes.
+All quadratic routines are run with the general procedure (i.e. sim_gen_hawkes).
 Running [benchmarks.py](https://github.com/ragoragino/py-hawkes/tree/master/examples/benchmarks.py) on a single core of CPU Intel® Core i7-7500U 2.7Ghz with Turbo Boost up to 3.5GHz.